 - In the fake movie trailer, Arika transfers in this way.
 She is also seen discussing enrolling at Fuuka Academy with Mashiro and Fumi at the end of the manga.

 - Belldandy from Ah!
-My Goddess had to go through some shenanigans so that she wouldn't be revealed as a fake student.
+My Goddess had to go through some shenanigans so that she wouldn't be revealed as a fake student at Keiichi's college.

 - In Zatch Bell!, the character Shion (partner to the momodo Nya) is introduced as a transfer student to Kiyo's high school.
 When her mini-story-arc is completed, she exits with the excuse that her transfer stay was over, and she didn't want to stay around 'cause she might start relying on Kiyo and Zatch too much.